geoschem/gcpy/docs/source/Regridding.rst

    This will produce 7 files - :literal:`c48_gridspec.nc` and
    :literal:`c48.tile[1-6].nc`

 #.
 Create a target grid specification using :code:`gridspec-create`.
+This will be for the stretched grid.

    .. code-block:: console

-      $ gridspec-create sgcs 120 -s 4.0 -t 32.0 -64.0
+      $ gridspec-create sgcs 48 -s 4.0 -t 32.0 -64.0

    Here, the :code:`-s` option denotes the stretch factor and the :code:`-t` option denotes the latitude / longitude of the centre point of the grid stretch.

-   Again, this will produce 7 files - :literal:`c120_..._gridspec.nc` and
+   Again, this will produce 7 files - :literal:`c48_..._gridspec.nc` and
-   :literal:`c120_..._tile[1-6].nc`, where :literal:`...` denotes randomly generated characters.
+   :literal:`c48_..._tile[1-6].nc`, where :literal:`...` denotes randomly generated characters.
+Be sure to look for these since you will need them in the next step.

 #.
 Create the regridding weights for the regridding transformation using
-   :code:`ESMF_RegridWeightGen`, replacing :literal:`c120_..._gridspec.nc`
+   :code:`ESMF_RegridWeightGen`, replacing :literal:`c48_..._gridspec.nc`
    with the actual name of the file created in the previous step.
+An example is shown below.

    .. code-block:: console

       $ ESMF_RegridWeightGen                 \
           --source c48_gridspec.nc           \
-          --destination c120_..._gridspec.nc \
+          --destination c48_t9g3t5pq2hg3t_gridspec.nc \
           --method conserve                  \
-          --weight c48_to_c120_stretched_weights.nc
+          --weight c48_to_c48_stretched_weights.nc

-   This will produce a log file, :literal:`PET0.RegridWeightGen.Log`, and our regridding weights, :literal:`c48_to_c120_stretched_weights.nc`
+   This will produce a log file, :literal:`PET0.RegridWeightGen.Log`, and our regridding weights, :literal:`c48_to_c48_stretched_weights.nc`

 #.
-Finally, use the grid weights produced in step 3 to complete the regridding.
+Switch to your GCPy python environment.

-   You will need to switch to your GCPy python environment for this step.
+#.
+Use the grid weights produced in earlier steps to complete the regridding.

    .. code-block:: console